Categories

 4. Remove any skin or bad beans

-5. Transfer beans to Instant pot, and cover with 1″ water above
+5. Transfer beans to Instant pot, and cover with 1″ water over beans

 6. Pressure cook on “bean mode” for 30 minutes, Natural release 15 minutes.
 Let cool for 20 minutes (temp drops from 175° to 130°)